osrf/gazebo_tutorials/ftu4/tutorial4.md

 1. First, give the plugin a name.
 Enter `follower` in the `Plugin Name` field.
 The plugin name has to be unique within this model.

 1. The plugin we are going to use is called `libFollowerPlugin.so` so enter this in the `Filename` field.
-The filename corresponds to the actual filename of the plugin stored on your local machine.
-It exists in the form of a dynamic shared library, hence the naming convention and the extension `.so` (on linux).
-Don not worry if you are using Gazebo on other operating systems as the extension gets automatically replaced with the correct one.
+The filename corresponds to the actual filename of the plugin library stored on your local machine.
+It exists in the form of a dynamically linked shared object library, hence the naming convention and the extension `.so` (on linux).
+Do not worry if you are using Gazebo on other operating systems as the extension will be automatically replaced with the correct one.

     [[file:files/ftu4-model_plugin_inspector_done.png|400px]]

 1. The `follower` plugin does not require any additional parameters so you can leave the `Innerxml` field empty.
 Note: This is a simple plugin for demonstration purposes.
-Plugins typically have various parameters associated, e.g. a differential drive plugin requires names of joints controlling the left and right wheels so it can move the vehicle in the right direction.
+Plugins typically have various parameters associated, e.g. a differential drive plugin requires specifying the name of joints controlling the left and right wheels so it can move the vehicle in the right direction.
 In the case of the `follower` plugin, it makes many assumptions on the the type of model it is attached to and tries to find the joints and sensor automatically.

 1. Click `OK` to add the plugin.
 The plugin should now appear under `Model Plugins` in the left panel.